The Top Two Compensators: Listening & Learning Agility

 When you focus on being open, aware and nimble, you will become more agile as a learner.
 This will serve you well in many ways, including as a compensator for other skills in which you are not as strong.

 As a leader, it’s imperative to understand why and how to show ever person that you care about them.
 Learn more about how you can CONNECT2Lead.
-And be sure to subscribe to the CONNECT2Lead Blog for weekly tips and techniques on leading with a people first approach. .
+And subscribe to our weekly CONNECT2Lead Newsletter for special offers, content, and blog posts.